-- For Treatment.
-For example, treatment may include:
+- Treatment may include:

-- Disclosing your PHI to doctors, nurses, technicians, student trainees, and other people who help with your care.
+- Disclosing your PHI to doctors, nurses, technicians, student trainees and other people who help with your care.

-- Coordinating services you need, such as prescriptions, lab work, and X-rays.
+- Coordinating services you need, such as prescriptions, lab work and X-rays.

 - Contacting you for appointment reminders.

-- Contacting you about health related benefits and services.
+- Contacting you about health-related benefits and services.

-- Disclosing to a doctor outside of the facility for your treatment For example, we may give health information to a specialist to provide you with additional services as appropriate for treatment purposes.
+- Disclosing to a doctor outside of the facility for your treatment.
+For example, we may give health information to a specialist to provide you with additional services as appropriate for treatment purposes.

-- For Payment.
-For example, payment may include:
+- Payment may include: